 - Your partner does not seem to look at or consider your perspective.

 If you can relate to most or all of these points, then gather all your self-esteem, evaluate what is best for you, and take steps towards it.
+These points will help you in determining what you really need to do.
 You have only one life, and it is not worth sacrificing it for a person who uses you for their needs but doesn’t care about your well being.

 What Should You Do If Your Partner Is Controlling?

 Before putting an end to a controlling relationship, you can try and discuss your problems with your partner and let them know that their behavior is hurting you.
 Here are a few ways to do that and resist being controlled in a relationship.

 - Never give up on yourself, and always make self-care a priority; every degrading word uttered by your controlling partner is only to break your confidence and gain control over you.
 Don’t let them win at their work of limiting you.

 - Stop crossing mountains for a person who cannot even cross a puddle for you.
 If your partner is making his love conditional, do not beg or do things to please them.